-- Hungry - your baby may need to feed more often than you thought.
+- Hungry - your baby may need to feed more often than you think.
 If it has been an hour since the last feed your baby may be hungry.

-- Lonely - your baby needs lots of cuddles and touch.
-They feel safe when they can see your face, hear your voice, smell you and feel your touch.
-Crying is their way of asking to be held.
+- Lonely - your baby feels safe when they can see your face, hear your voice, smell you and feel your touch.
+Crying is their way of asking to be held to feel safe.

 - Wet or dirty - check to see if their nappy is wet or dirty.

-- Tired - your baby may be tired but having trouble nodding off.
-Try gentle rocking in a dimly lit room.
+- Tired - your baby may be tired, try gentle rocking in a dimly lit room.

 - Too hot or too cold - generally you can dress your baby with one more layer than you have on.
 For advice on safe temperatures and dressing see: www.lullabytrust.org.uk/safer-sleep-advice/baby-room-temperature/.

 - Uncomfortable - your baby may feel uncomfortable because of something scratchy like clothing tags or a zip.